kriswebdev/BaseXML/README.md

         <?xml version="1.0" encoding="UTF-8" ?>

-Your XML parser must respect the XML 1.0 norm, i.e. it must support of the set of UTF-8 characters defined in the norm and not remove characters like tabs or spaces.
+Your XML parser must respect the XML 1.0 norm, i.e. it must support the set of UTF-8 characters defined in the norm and not remove characters like tabs or spaces.
 Python SAX and EXPAT are compliant.

 Implementations